 The fabric cuff has considerable elasticity and clings to your knees to prevent slippage during intense motions.
 It is breathable and feels pleasant on your skin.
 You put them on and forget you have them.
 These knee pads provide a bit of compression to prevent stiff muscles, relieve knee pain, and improve blood circulation.

 The Bodyprox Protective Knee Pads come in two sizes (Small/Medium – S/M and Large- L).
 The S/M is for leg circumference of 13.5-17.5 inches and the L for 17.5-20.5 inches.
 To measure, position a measuring tape four inches above your knee and wind it around that part to take the measurement.

 - Sufficient padding to cushion the knee cap

 - Comfortable elastic fabric that is breathable

 - Good grip on the knee

 - Thicker than most of the pads in this list

-The padding on the McDavid Knee Pad is made of Sorbothane which is a brand name for a viscoelastic polymer material that provides excellent protection from shock and vibration.
+The padding on this McDavid basketball knee pad is made of Sorbothane which is a brand name for a viscoelastic polymer material that provides excellent protection from shock and vibration.
 The padding is not thick at all but can definitely take a pounding.